i-brnrd/patchLSD/TASK.md

 After this, a decision screen is presented to ask which environment the participant prefers.\
 The 10 length matched patches are presented in the order below:
 $$\{18, 42, 86, 27, 65, 39, 76, 4, 13, 53\}$$
-These were selected to give a variety of scenarios (better to leave or stay with varying magnitudes).
+These were selected to give a variety of scenarios (i.e. best decision is either to leave or stay with varying magnitudes).
 To alter the patches presented in Training A, change the following in the [controller script](/Assets/Scripts/TrainingAController.cs) (noting C# zero based indices):

     int[] trialsA = { 17, 41, 85, 26, 64, 38, 75, 3, 12, 52 };